Active family man

 When Espen moved back home he slept in the downstairs living room, and in the summer of 2016 the couple were certain they would have to rebuild their house to move their bedroom downstairs.

-A fortunate tip about the AssiStep stair aid
+A fortunate tip about the AssiStep stair climbing aid

 It’s now been two and a half years since his stroke, and having previously been completely dependent on others, he can now be at home by himself without assistance.

-“With AssiStep I can now walk all by myself.
+“With the stair climbing aid AssiStep I can now walk all by myself.
 Previously, I would have to wait until the home assistance service came by to get aid.
 Now I can do it all on my own!
 And it’s very user friendly.”

 Strokes and mobility